M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq21"></a>
 **(21) How do I enable the notification light?**

-Before Android 8 Oreo: there is an advanced option in the setup for this.

-Android 8 Oreo and later: see [here](https://developer.android.com/training/notify-user/channels) about how to configure notification channels.
-You can use the button *Manage notifications* in the setup to directly go to the Android notification settings.
-Note that apps cannot change notification settings, including the notification light setting, on Android 8 Oreo and later anymore.
-Apps designed and targeting older Android versions might still be able to control the contents of notifications, but such apps cannot be updated anymore and recent Android versions will show a warning that such apps are outdated.

-Sometimes it is necessary to disable the setting *Show message preview in notifications* or to enable the settings *Show notifications with a preview text only* to workaround a bug in Android.
-This might apply to notification sounds and vibrations too.

-Setting a light color before Android 8 is not supported and on Android 8 and later not possible.
+Før Android 8 Oreo: Der findes en avanceret indstilling i opsætningen til dette.

+Android 8 Oreo og senere: Tjek [hér](https://developer.android.com/training/notify-user/channels), hvordan notifikationskanaler opsættes.
+Man kan vis knappen *Standard kanal* i appens notifikationsindstillinger gå til direkte til de relaterede Android-notifikationskanalindstillinger.

+Bemærk, at apps ikke længere kan ændre notifikationsindstillinger, herunder indstillinger for notifikationslys, på Android 8 Oreo og senere.

+Det er undertiden nødvendigt at deaktivere indstillingen *Vis beskedforhåndsvisning i notifikationer* eller at aktivere indstillingerne *Vis kun notifikationer med en forhåndsvisningstekst* for at omgå fejl i Android.
+Dette gælder muligvis også notifikationslyde samt -vibrationer.

+Indstilling af lysfarve før Android 8 understøttes ikke og er ikke muligt på Android 8 og senere.

 <br />

 <a name="faq22"></a>
-**(22) What does account/folder error ... mean?**

-FairEmail does not hide errors like similar apps often do, so it is easier to diagnose problems.

-FairEmail will automatically try to connect again after a delay.
-This delay will be doubled after each failed attempt to prevent draining the battery and to prevent from being locked out permanently.

-There are general errors and errors specific to Gmail accounts (see below).

-**General errors**

-The error *...
-Authentication failed ...* or *...
-AUTHENTICATE failed ...* likely means that your username or password was incorrect.
-Some providers expect as username just *username* and others your full email address *username@example.com*.
+**(22) Hvad betyder konto-/mappefejl ...?**

+For lettere at diagnosticere problemer, skjuler FairEmail ikke fejl (hvilket tilsvarende apps ofte gør).

+FairEmail forsøger automatisk at genoprette forbindelse efter en udsættelse.
+Denne udsættelse (pause) fordobles efter hvert mislykket forsøg for at forhindre batteridræning samt at blive låst ude permanent.

+Der er generelle såvel som specifikke fejl for Gmail-konti (se nedenfor).

+**Generelle fejl**

+Fejlen *...
+Godkendelse mislykkedes ...* eller *...
+GODKENDELSE mislykkedes ...* skyldes sandsynligvis forkert brugernavn/adgangskode.
+Visse udbydere forventer som brugernavn blot *brugernavn* og andre den fulde e-mail *brugernavn@eksempel.dk*.
 When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well.
 Some password managers are known to do this incorrectly too.
 The username might be case sensitive, so try lowercase characters only.
 The password is almost always case sensitive.
 Some providers require using an app password instead of the account password, so please check the documentation of the provider.
 Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
 Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.

 The error *...
 Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
 Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo account.